-The midterm exam takes place on Tuesday, October 31st, in class.
+The midterm exam takes place on Thursday, October 26th, in class.
 All students have to take the exam in the session they are registered for.
 The exam is a closed-book and closed-notes one.
 However, students can bring in an 8.5"-by-11" (A4-letter) cheat sheet.
 Students are not allowed to use cell phones, touchpads, or laptops during the exam.

-The final exam takes place on Wednesday, December 20th, 6:00-8:00 p.m.
+The final exam takes place on TBA.
 The exam is also a closed-book and closed-notes one.
 Students can also bring in an 8.5"-by-11" (A4-letter) cheat sheet.
 No cell phones, touchpads, or laptops are allowed during the exam.